In this article:

 - Sometimes, the smell of certain foods, especially fatty foods, can trigger nausea.
 If such is the case, bland foods may come to your rescue.
 Some perfumes may also trigger your nausea – avoid them.

 - Refrain from eating heavy meals before or during travel.

-- If your nausea seems to cause vomiting, take your prescribed medications and relax while it works.
+- If your nausea seems to cause vomiting, take your prescribed medications, and relax while it works.

 - If chemotherapy or any medication is the reason behind your nausea, it is advised that you consult your doctor to look for better alternatives.
 Also, if you are undergoing chemotherapy, avoid drinking caffeinated drinks.